Heavy, wet snow causes power outages, road closures

-A winter storm brought heavy, wet snow and rain to the region over the weekend, causing road closures and power outages.
+A spring storm brought heavy, wet snow and rain to the region over the weekend, causing road closures and power outages.

 With a few exceptions, roads in the Panhandle and eastern Wyoming were closed Sunday night and Monday.
-Some sections of roads were reopening slowly Monday, but most remained closed as of the afternoon.
+Some road sections were reopening slowly Monday, but most remained closed.

+Snowfall totals ranged from a few inches up to 19 inches in the Wildcat Hills south of Gering and 18.5 inches in Harrison, according to the National Weather Service in Cheyenne.

+Reports from Sunday indicated 12.5 inches in Gering, 5 to 9 inches for Scottsbluff, 10 inches at Agate Fossil Beds, 7 inches in Marsland near Hemingford, 8 inches in Chadron, 7 inches in Alliance and 16.5 inches in Harrisburg.

-High West Energy in the southern Panhandle reported power outages impacting 2,600 customers early Monday.
+High West Energy in the southern Panhandle reported power outages impacting 2,600 members early Monday morning.
 Crews had restored power to all but about 600 by 8:30 a.m.

 Several other power companies and cities with their own electric systems had reported power outages as well, however, most were repaired and back online by Monday morning.